webis-de/webis-web-archiver/README.md

     where you replace "packages.of.your.ScriptClass" accordingly.
 For the example ScrollDownScript, that would be

         script = de.webis.webarchive.environment.scripts.ScrollDownScript
+  - The [src-bash/compile-scroll-down-script.sh](src-bash/compile-scroll-down-script.sh) illustrates the complete compilation process for the ScrollDownScript.
+Adapt it for your own script.
   - When running archive.sh or reproduce.sh, specify the directory that contains the new directory with "--scriptsdirectory" and give the script name (as in the new directory) with "--script".